openframeworks/ofSite/_documentation/sound/ofSoundPlayer.markdown

 _inlined_description: _

 Queries the player to see if its file was loaded successfully.

-***return:***
-	whether or not the player is ready to begin playback.
+\return whether or not the player is ready to begin playback.